 Contact HQ Bridge to confirm if rumble strips are appropriate to be installed on bridges included in the project.

 Installing rumble strips in bituminous surface treatment (or BST) or other thin surface treatments can expose pavement structure and lead to delamination.
-In new rumble strip locations where BST will be applied on a Hot Mix Asphalt (HMA) pavement, install the rumble strips in the HMA pavement before placing the BST. .
+In new rumble strip locations where a BST will be applied on top of Hot Mix Asphalt (HMA) pavement, install the rumble strips in the HMA pavement before placing the BST.
+Increase the milling depth of the rumble strips in order to maintain the plan rumble depth by accounting for the BST thickness (see WSDOT Standard Plans).

+See guidance in Chapter 1120.03(9) when applying a BST (chip seal) on top of an existing rumble strip.

 Provide an offset to the longitudinal paving joint so that rumble strips are not ground into the joint where practicable.
 For additional guidance on surface preparation and pavement stability, refer to the WSDOT Pavement Policy.

 The noise created when vehicle tires contact a rumble strip may adversely impact nearby residences and other land uses.
 Left-turning or passing vehicles, frequent passing maneuvers on two lane highways, and off-tracking of vehicles or trailers in tight radius curves, are examples of situations where incidental contact can happen.
-Noise impacts may be anticipated, and a low noise rumble strip design may be warranted, when installing rumble strips in urban growth areas, and/or within 600 feet of a residence, school, church, or campground.
+Noise impacts may be anticipated and a low noise rumble strip design may be appropriate for use at these locations when installing rumble strips in urban growth areas, and/or within 600 feet of a residence, school, church, or campground.
 In situations where a low noise rumble strip is desired but is not feasible, measures can still be taken to reduce incidental contact, including discontinuing the rumble strip through frequently used road approaches, through passing zones, and in tight radius curves.
 Contact HQ Design for more information about low noise rumble strip designs, noise mitigation strategies, and the criteria for employing them.

-There are three types of rumble strip functions: roadway, shoulder, and centerline, and each are described in the following sections.
+There are three types of rumble strip functions: transverse, shoulder, and centerline, and each are described in the following sections.

-1600.05(1)(a) Roadway Rumble Strips
+1600.05(1)(a) Transverse Rumble Strips

-Roadway rumble strips are placed transversely in the traveled way to alert drivers who are approaching a change of roadway condition or object that requires substantial speed reduction or other maneuvering.
-Some locations where advance roadway rumble strips may be placed include:
+Transverse rumble strips are placed transversely in the traveled way to alert drivers who are approaching a change of roadway condition or object that requires substantial speed reduction or other maneuvering.
+Some locations where advance transverse rumble strips may be placed include:

 Stop-controlled intersections